greatcoltini/stonehearth_expanded/README.md

 - Adds Taxidermist
   * Promoted from the Carpenter with a Taxidermist's Carver (crafted by the Carpenter)
   * Creates statues and impaled heads from resources and monster parts!
+- Adds 'Fine' Statues
+  * Statues now have 'Fine' variations, so as your Taxidermist levels you can show off your skill!

 ##2: How do I install?